webplatform/docs/tutorials/webgl_a_simple_shader/index.md

 In this article, we will carry on where we left off, going further with the same example file and building up a simple shader.
 This article is a transcript of [http://www.youtube.com/watch?v=me3BviH3nZc&t=22m26s time 22:26 to 32.36] in Erik Möller's [http://www.youtube.com/watch?v=me3BviH3nZc WebGL 101] tutorial, available on YouTube.

+{{Note|[https://github.com/emoller/WebGL101 Access the full WebGL 101 code example set] and links to see the examples running live, at Github}}

 ==Making a rectangle out of our triangle==

-To build up this example step by step, start with the [minimal-draw.zip Minimal draw code] from the last article and follow the steps below.
-You can also [02-minimal-draw.html view the minimal draw example] to see what the code so far does, and [03-minimal-shader.html view the minimal shader example] to see what the end result from this tutorial will be.
+To build up this example step by step, start with the minimal draw code from the last article and follow the steps below.
+You can also view the minimal draw example from [https://github.com/emoller/WebGL101 the full WebGL 101 code example set]  to see what the code so far does, and view the minimal shader example 03-minimal-shader.html also from [https://github.com/emoller/WebGL101 the full WebGL 101 code example set] to see what the end result from this tutorial will be.

 First of all, make a copy of the 02-minimal-draw.html file, and save it as 03-minimal-shader.html (or something else of your choosing).
 In this tutorial we are going to forget about triangles, and instead draw a rectangle that will cover the canvas.
 To show what we will draw, replace the ascii triangle we currently have in our code with a square, like this: